staubracing/chrisstaub_page/todo/README.md

 This function loads the task list from local storage.
 It retrieves the array of tasks from local storage, parses it from a JSON string to an array, and then adds each task to the task list by calling `addTask()`.

-### clearTasks()
+### clearTasks() (not implemented)

 This function clears the task list.
 It removes all list items from the 'taskList' element, and then calls `saveTasks()` to save the empty task list to local storage.

-### clearSelectedTasks()
+### deleteSelectedTasks()

 This function clears the selected tasks from the task list.
 It removes all list items from the 'taskList' element that have a checked radio button, and then calls `saveTasks()` to save the updated task list to local storage.

-### clearCompletedTasks() (not implemented)
+### deleteSelectedTasks()

 This function clears the completed tasks from the task list.
 It removes all list items from the 'taskList' element that have a checked radio button, and then calls `saveTasks()` to save the updated task list to local storage.

-## Ideas
+# Ideas

 ### Task Manipulation:

-#### Editing Tasks:
-Allow users to edit the text of existing tasks.
-Reordering Tasks: Implement drag-and-drop functionality to reorder tasks.
-Persistence and Reliability:

-#### Cloud Sync:
-Instead of localStorage, consider syncing tasks with a backend server or cloud database, which would allow task access across devices.
-Offline Support: Implement service workers to allow users to access and modify tasks even when offline.
-User Experience:

-### Categories/Tags:
-Add the ability to categorize or tag tasks for better organization.
-Due Dates: Allow users to set due dates for tasks, and display them in order of urgency.
-Task Priority: Introduce a priority system (e.g., high, medium, low) to help users focus on the most critical tasks.
-User Interface:

-### Animations and Transitions:
-Add subtle animations for task addition/removal for a polished feel.
-Responsive Design: Ensure that your app looks great on all devices by implementing a responsive design.
-Notifications and Reminders:

-### Reminders:
-Allow users to set reminders for tasks that will notify them at a specified time.
-Recurring Tasks: Implement functionality for tasks that recur on a daily, weekly, or custom basis.
-Data Visualization:

-### Progress Tracking:
-Show some form of progress tracking, such as a completed tasks graph or a streak counter for consecutive days of completing tasks.
-Accessibility:

-### Keyboard Navigation:
-Make sure that users can navigate your app using only a keyboard.
-Screen Reader Support: Ensure that screen reader users can use your app effectively.
-Testing and Quality Assurance:

-### Unit Tests:
-Write unit tests for your JavaScript functions to ensure they work as expected.
-Cross-Browser Testing: Test your app across different browsers for compatibility.
-Performance Optimization:

-### Lazy Loading:
-If your app grows, consider techniques like lazy loading for better performance.
-Caching Strategies: Implement caching for faster load times.
-User Authentication:

-### Login System:
-If you plan on syncing data across devices, you'll need a user authentication system.
+* Editing Tasks: Allow users to edit the text of existing tasks.
+* Reordering Tasks: Implement drag-and-drop functionality to reorder tasks.

+### Persistence and Reliability:

+* Cloud Sync: Instead of localStorage, consider syncing tasks with a backend server or cloud database, which would allow task access across devices.
+* Offline Support: Implement service workers to allow users to access and modify tasks even when offline.

+### User Experience:

+* Categories/Tags: Add the ability to categorize or tag tasks for better organization.
+* Due Dates: Allow users to set due dates for tasks, and display them in order of urgency.
+* Task Priority: Introduce a priority system (e.g., high, medium, low) to help users focus on the most critical tasks.

+### User Interface:

+* Animations and Transitions: Add subtle animations for task addition/removal for a polished feel.
+* Responsive Design: Ensure that your app looks great on all devices by implementing a responsive design.

+### Notifications and Reminders:

+* Reminders: Allow users to set reminders for tasks that will notify them at a specified time.
+* Recurring Tasks: Implement functionality for tasks that recur on a daily, weekly, or custom basis.

+### Data Visualization:

+* Progress Tracking: Show some form of progress tracking, such as a completed tasks graph or a streak counter for consecutive days of completing tasks.
+* Data Export: Allow users to export their task data in a common format, such as CSV or JSON.

+### Accessibility:

+* Keyboard Navigation: Make sure that users can navigate your app using only a keyboard.
+* Screen Reader Support: Ensure that screen reader users can use your app effectively.

+### Testing and Quality Assurance:

+* Unit Tests: Write unit tests for your JavaScript functions to ensure they work as expected.
+* Cross-Browser Testing: Test your app across different browsers for compatibility.

+### Performance Optimization:

+* Lazy Loading: If your app grows, consider techniques like lazy loading for better performance.
+* Caching Strategies: Implement caching for faster load times.

+### User Authentication:

+* Login System: If you plan on syncing data across devices, you'll need a user authentication system.